-Your child reviews what he or she has learned and reflects on the problem-solving process.
+Students review what they have learned and reflect on the problem-solving process.
 A variety of activities are recommended for Problem Debriefing, including an analysis of the minutes of a real community meeting from Fort Collins that discusses issues involving the black-footed ferret and the prairie dog.
-Your child is encouraged to see the universality of the concepts and generalizations presented in the unit, especially the importance of balance and proportion in a system.
+Students are encouraged to see the universality of the concepts and generalizations presented in the unit, especially the importance of balance and proportion in a system.